Abigail Breslin: 2000s

 In 2008, Breslin starred with Jodie Foster in the film Nim's Island as Nim Rusoe, a young girl who lives on a remote tropical island.
 Nim's Island received mixed reviews but was successful financially, grossing $100 million worldwide.
-In 2008, she appeared in Kit Kittredge: An American Girl as the title role.
-The film was based on the American Girl line of dolls, books, and accessories of which Breslin is a fan.
+In 2008, she played the titular role in Kit Kittredge: An American Girl.
+The film was based on the American Girl line of dolls, books, and accessories, of which Breslin was a fan.
 Kit Kittredge: An American Girl garnered favorable reviews and grossed $17 million at the box office.
 Breslin's performance in the film was praised by critics; Joe Morgenstern of The Wall Street Journal wrote that she "carries the event-stuffed story with unflagging grace."

 In 2009, Breslin appeared in My Sister's Keeper, where she played the role of Anna Fitzgerald, a young girl who was conceived to be a donor for her sister, Kate, who suffers from leukemia.
 Sisters Elle and Dakota Fanning were slated to play the roles of Anna and Kate respectively; however, Dakota refused to shave her head for the role, so she and Elle were replaced by Sofia Vassilieva and Breslin.
 My Sister's Keeper received mixed reviews but was a financial success, grossing $95 million worldwide.
 James Berardinelli wrote that Breslin and Vassilieva "display a natural bond one might expect from sisters, and there's no hint of artifice or overacting in either performance."
 Also in 2009, Breslin appeared in the horror comedy Zombieland as Little Rock.
 Director Ruben Fleischer said that "the dream was always to get Abigail Breslin" for the role.
 The film received positive reviews and was successful at the box office, grossing $102 million worldwide.